Millionaire Brexit campaigner ‘had undisclosed meetings with Russians’

 Mr Banks, who last week announced he was pulling out of the Commons inquiry into “fake news”, accusing the MPs of a “witch hunt”, said he would now be giving evidence to the Digital, Culture, Media and Sport Committee as planned on Tuesday.

-According to The Sunday Times, the emails showed Mr Banks met Mr Yakovenko on three occasions – having previously only acknowledged one encounter in 2015 – and made a visit to Moscow in February 2016 in the midst of the referendum campaign.
+According to the Sunday Times, the emails showed Mr Banks met Mr Yakovenko three times – having previously only acknowledged one encounter in 2015 – and made a visit to Moscow in February 2016 in the midst of the referendum campaign.

-The paper said that he and Mr Wigmore had also had lunch with the ambassdor in November 2016 – just three days after they and Nigel Farage had met Donald Trump in New York following his victory in the US presidential election.
+The paper said he and Mr Wigmore also had lunch with the ambassador in November 2016 – three days after they and Mr Farage met Donald Trump in New York following his victory in the US presidential election.

 They were said to have been introduced to Mr Yakovenko by Alexander Udod – one of 23 suspected Russian intelligence officers subsequently ejected from the UK after the poisoning of Sergei and Yulia Skripal in Salisbury.

-The emails were passed to The Sunday Times by the journalist Isabel Oakeshott, Banks’s ghostwriter on The Bad Boys of Brexit, who is now writing a book with the Tory peer Lord Ashcroft on Russia’s use of “hybrid warfare” to influence British politics.
+The emails were passed to the Sunday Times by journalist Isabel Oakeshott, Mr Banks’s ghostwriter on The Bad Boys Of Brexit, who is writing a book with Tory peer Lord Ashcroft on Russia’s use of “hybrid warfare” to influence British politics.

 The paper said she came forward after she said her email accounts were “hacked”.